YunyiShen/CAR-LASSO/README.md

 # CAR-LASSO
 Conditional Auto-Regressive LASSO in R

-R implementation of

-Shen, Yunyi, and Claudia Solis-Lemus.
+R implementation of Shen, Yunyi, and Claudia Solis-Lemus.
 "Bayesian Conditional Auto-Regressive LASSO Models to Learn Sparse Networks with Predictors." arXiv preprint [arXiv:2012.08397](https://arxiv.org/abs/2012.08397) (2020).

+With this package, users can infer a graph with two types of nodes: 1) for correlated responses (for example, microbial abundances) and 2) for predictors affecting the responses (for example, environmental or experimental conditions).

+The advantages of our implementation is that:

+1. The edges in the graph correspond to conditional dependency (instead of marginal) which agree better with the biological intution behind experiments
+2. The graph is sparse
+3. Because the implementation is Bayesian, users can incorporate prior knowledge into the model

+## Installation

-The package is not yet on CRAN, to install it, use:
+The package is not yet on CRAN, so to install it, please use:
 ```r
 devtools::install_github("YunyiShen/CAR-LASSO")
 ```

-Several packages necessary: `Rcpp`, `RcppArmadillo`, `RcppProgress`, `coda`, `Matrix`, `igraph`, `ggraph`, and `ggplot2`.
+**Dependencies:** The CAR-LASSO R package depends on the following R packages: `Rcpp`, `RcppArmadillo`, `RcppProgress`, `coda`, `Matrix`, `igraph`, `ggraph`, and `ggplot2`.

+## Documentation

-To get started, checkout [this page](https://yunyishen.ml/CAR-LASSO/dev/articles/network.html)
+To get started, please check out [the tutorial](https://yunyishen.ml/CAR-LASSO/dev/articles/network.html).